knutsoned/bevy_lazy_signals/README.md

     // or just declare the closure in the API call if it won't be reused let screen_y = LazySignals.computed::<(f32), f32>(
-        // because we pass (f32) as the first type param, the compiler knows the type of args here
+        // because we pass (f32) as the first type param, the compiler knows type of args here
         |args| {
             LazySignals::result(args.0.map_or(0.0, |y| (y + 1.0) * height / 2.0))
         },